 The entire flight home I was numb.
 It seemed stupid now but was HUGE at the time.
 You get that.

 The flight attendant came by on the 35-minute flight back to D.C. and asked if I wanted a snack.
-I could barely muster up a
+I could barely muster up a, “No thank you.”

 I ran to my bed, snatched my Franklin Covey planner out of my briefcase and started making a plan.

 At that moment, I did not know what to do to get my dream.
-Now that I look back at it, I just needed to experience more, and the answers would become clear.
+Now that I look back at it, I just needed to experience more, and the answers to find my career path would become clear.

 Career Lessons From My Worst Employee Evaluation